SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/assignments.md

 ## Week 2, 8/31: Introduction to Case Management Systems

-**This week**: Start working on the Clio University (16 courses, CPE01-16).
+**During class**: Start working on the Clio University (16 mini "courses", CPE01-16).
 The completed Clio coursework is due by the end of the semester.
-It should take between 5-10 hours.
+It should take between 5-10 hours to go through all of the exercises.
 You will be very busy at the end of the semester, so please start it early.

 Before class, read
 * [The Ins and Outs of Practice Management Systems](https://www.abajournal.com/news/article/the-ins-and-outs-of-law-practice-management-software)